project-bluebird/bluebird/README.md

 By default, BlueBird creates two log files:

 - `logs/<timestamp>-debug.log` Contains general application logging, Flask request info
-- `logs/<timestamp>-episode.log` Contains a log of aircraft and simulation data
+- `logs/<timestamp>-episode.log` Contains a log of aircraft and simulation data.
+A new file is created for each scenario that is loaded, and the file is closed if the simulation is reset
+    - Entries prefixed with 'A' contain info on the aircraft in the simulation
+    - Entries prefixed with 'E' contain info on episode events (start/end, file loaded)

+The rate at which aircraft data is logged to the episode files is configurable with the `SIM_LOG_FREQ` variable in the settings.
+This value represents the frequency of the logging in terms of the simulated time.

 ## Development